 The captivating views over the town walls to the Río Tejo at sunset is absolutely stunning.
 For us, indeed this was Santarém's best attraction.

 The following photos are of my journey from the center of town to the Jardím Portas do Sol as it is called.
-The nicely designed granite setts (aka "cobblestone," however, it is not true round stones, but manufactored ones) on the street I followed first was the Rua Serpa Pinto Porto, below.
+The nicely designed granite setts (aka "cobblestone," however, it is not true round stones, but manufactured ones) on the street I followed first was the Rua Serpa Pinto Porto, below.

 When you join the Rua de São Martinho in the next photo, the brown signs for the Portas do Sol and the museum are in view.
 Lots of folks were migrating to the Castle for sunset!